 Comprising of three large high-level screens mounted on curvy, colourful posts with integral speakers, below each screen microphones and water fountains are positioned at a variety of levels.
 Users are encouraged to ask a question out loud and the answer will be displayed on the screen above or sounded out by the speaker.

 The entrance area to Holborn Underground is intensely busy, which is a fantastic opportunity to reach out to lots of people.
 The design drastically reduces the footprint of the current kiosk site, with only a 300mm diameter base touching the ground, giving back some much-needed floor space to the area.
-Positioning the InfoBEE at the front edge of this site creates a small area away from the hustle and bustle, a space to wait for friends, top up your water bottle from the BEE Midtown water fountain and ask the InfoBEE for directions or some local information.
+Positioning the InfoBEE at the front edge of this site creates a small area away from the hustle and bustle, a space to wait for friends, top up your water bottle from the Midtown BID water fountain and ask the InfoBEE for directions or some local information.

 The InfoBEE has a strong steel base to ensure that it is as robust as an item of street furniture, however above head height the structure uses recycled plastic tubing with integral LED lights, which would create a brilliant night-time presence.